 The application for recognition must include the following:

 - A summary of the characteristics of the biocidal product (= SPC according to Art.
 20 para.
 1 let. a number ii BPR in English or in an official language of Switzerland).
 After the reference Member State has completed the assessment the applicant must submit an SPC in the language of the decision (approval language), i.e. inan official language of Switzerland.

-- If the biocidal product for which authorisation is being requested using the harmonised European procedure is already on the market in Switzerland under a transitional authorisation: its authorisation number (CHAN or CHAC) and proprietary name (ECHA document (XLS, 77 kB, 03.09.2019))
+- If the biocidal product for which authorisation is being requested using the harmonised European procedure is already on the market in Switzerland under a transitional authorisation: its authorisation number (CHAN or CHAC) and proprietary name (ECHA document (XLSX, 77 kB, 03.09.2019))

 The SPC-Editor of ECHA should be used to compile the SPC (see internet links).